castorini/pyserini/docs/experiments-msmarco-irst.md

 | DL20                | IRST(Max)               | -| 0.524   | 0.342      |
 | MS MARCO Dev                | IRST(Sum)               | 0.308| -   | -      |
 | MS MARCO Dev                | IRST(Max)               | 0.273| -   | -      |

-## Build Index from Scratch

-Note that we have used our pre-built index in the above steps.
-You can also build index by yourself following instructions below.

-### Passage Index
-Please follow steps in [ltr experiment documentation](https://github.com/castorini/pyserini/blob/master/docs/experiments-ltr-msmarco-passage-reranking.md#building-the-index-from-scratch).

-### Document Index
-We use the [script](https://github.com/castorini/docTTTTTquery/blob/master/convert_msmarco_passages_doc_to_anserini.py) in docTTTTTquery with default stride and window length to obtain segmented documents.

-Then follow instructions in [ltr experiment](https://github.com/castorini/pyserini/blob/master/docs/experiments-ltr-msmarco-document-reranking.md#building-the-index-from-scratch).